openshift/enhancements/enhancements/monitoring/metrics-collection-profiles.md

 Each OpenShift team that wants to adopt this feature will be responsible for providing the different monitors.
 This work is not trivial.
 Dependencies between operators and their metrics exist.
-This makes it difficult for developers to determine whether a given metric must be added to the "minimal" profile or not.
+This makes it difficult for developers to determine whether a given metric can be excluded from the `minimal` profile or not.
+To aid teams with this effort the monitoring team will provide:
-To aid teams with this problem we will provide a tool that would consume a monitor and generate the "minimal" monitor for that operator.
-However for this, the tool would need to have access to an up to date, installation of OpenShift in order to query the Prometheus instance running in the cluster.
+- a tool that would consumes a ServiceMonitor and a list of metrics and generates the `minimal` ServiceMonitor for that operator.
+- an origin/CI test that validates for all Alerts and PrometheusRules that the metrics used by them are present in the `keep` expression of the ServiceMonitor for the `minimal` profile

 ### Risks and Mitigations

 - How are monitors supposed to be kept up to date?
 In 4.12 a metric that wasn't being used in an alert is now required, how does the monitor responsible for that metric gets updated?
-  - The tool we provide would run in CI and ensure are ServiceMonitors are up to date;
+  - The origin/CI test mentioned in the previous section will fail if ther is a resouce (Alerts/PrometheusRules/Dashboards) using a metric which is not present in the ServiceMonitor;

 - A new profile is added, what will happen to operators that had implemented metrics collection profiles but did not implement the latest profile.
   - The monitoring team will use the list under [Infrastruture needed](#infrastructure-needed-optional) to help the developers with the addoption of the new metrics collection profile.
+  - Furthermore, we plan on adding extra origin/CI tests to validate each new profile if applicable.

+- What happens if CMO pick-up an unsupported collection profile value?
+  - Report Degraded=False and fail reconciliation.

 ### Drawbacks